khawanlucas/color-flipper/README.md

-# Color Picker 🎨
+# Color Flipper 🎨

 Change the website background color dynamically with one click!

 ## 📌 Description
-Color Picker is a simple JavaScript project that allows users to modify the website background color randomly or select between predefined colors.
+Color Flipper is a simple JavaScript project that allows users to modify the website background color randomly or select between predefined colors.
 Additionally, the text color automatically adjusts to ensure readability.

 ## 🚀 Features
 ✅ Changing the background colors via buttons